well-id/dliswriter/docs/developerguide.rst

 in the library, it does not inherit from the base ``LogicalRecord`` class; on the other hand, it is implemented such that it can mock one and can be used alongside with actual ``LogicalRecord`` objects.

-An overview of the types of logical records is shown below.
+An overview of the types of logical records is shown below. _`LR types diagram`

-.. _lr types diagram:
-..mermaid:: class-diagrams/logical-record-types.mmd
+.. mermaid:: class-diagrams/logical-record-types.mmd

 Storage Unit Label